mcc-us/bookkeeping/_pages/chap11.payroll.taxes.md

 \end{bmatrix}} + Equity + Revenue$$

-# This NEEDS a Flowchart or timeline chart for Taxes
+# This NEEDS a chart??

 ## Terms

-- Employer's Annual Federal Unemployment Tax Return, Form 940
-- Employer's Quarterly Federal Tax Return, Form 941
-- experience rating system
-- merit rating system
+- Experience rating system: Adjusts insurance premiums based on a company's past history of claims (fewer claims = lower premiums).

+- Merit rating system: Rewards individual employees with lower insurance premiums based on their safety record or performance.

-- Transmittal of Wage and Tax Statements, Form W-3
+- Transmittal of Wage and Tax Statements, Form W-3: An employer's form used to send copies of Form W-2 (Wage and Tax Statement) to the Social Security Administration.

-- unemployment insurance program
+- Unemployment insurance program: Government-funded program that provides temporary financial assistance to qualified workers who lose their jobs through no fault of their own.

-- Wage and Tax Statement, Form W-2
+- Wage and Tax Statement, Form W-2: An annual form employers send to employees summarizing their wages, taxes withheld, and other earnings information for tax filing purposes.

-- withholding statement
-- back period
+- Withholding statement: A document showing the amount of tax withheld from an employee's paycheck throughout the year (often synonymous with Form W-2).

+- Back period: Refers to a previous pay period or tax year for which tax filings or payments were missed or need to be adjusted.

 ![](/assets/mc-graw-accounting-course/chap11.payroll.taxes/terms1.png)